LarsHPetersen/Zabbix-install/Ubuntu_20.04/Zabbix_postgresql_and_Apache.md

-# Zabbix server 5.2 install with Nginx and PostgreSQL on Ubuntu 20.04
+# Zabbix server 5.2 install with Apache2 and PostgreSQL on Ubuntu 20.04

 ### 1. Update the system